freebsd/freebsd-quarterly/2022q4/xfce.md

 Also various upstream releases now include patches that were present in the ports tree.

-For further details, refer to the [Xfce 4.18 Upstream Release Announcement](https://xfce.org/about/news/?post=1671062400).
+For further details, refer to the link:https://xfce.org/about/news/?post=1671062400[Xfce 4.18 Upstream Release Announcement].